7.9 Design issues: Overview

 Ways to minimize the impact of these have been discussed (Fig. 7.7), but is not always possible.
-These effects are important to understand, so studies can be designed to manage or minimise their influence.
+These effects are important to understand, so studies can be designed to manage or minimise their influence (to maximise internal validity).
 This ensures that the results and conclusions from our studies are correctly interpreted (that is, noting, for example, how the Hawthorne effect may have influenced the conclusions).

 Often, however, some (or all) of these issues cannot be well managed.
 For instance, individuals often know they are involved in an experimental study (Hawthorne effect).
 In these cases, the impacts should be minimized as far as possible, and then the likely impact that these issues have on our conclusions discussed.
 The impact of these issues are often reported as limitations in a journal article (Chap.
 9), perhaps part of the Discussion section.

 Example 7.19 (Study limitations) A study of alcohol use in college females reported these limitations of their study: